BabaYagaMusic.com » Encyclopedic Dictionary » Starving Artist Cafe »

 5. Make and completely cool the Chex mix.

-6. Re-pack into the original internal bags and boxes (if a bag rips, I replace it with a plastic zip-lock one);
+6. Re-pack into the original internal bags and boxes and re-seal them with tape or staples.
+(If a bag rips, I replace it with a plastic zip-lock one).

-7. Pack the boxes of Chex Mix into the USPS boxes;
+7. Pack the boxes of Chex Mix into shipping boxes;

 8. Print mailing labels, including one for the inside of each box;